All Episodes

 McDonald's fell prey to the notion that these 10 or 12 people actually were 500,000 people.

-And I why else would you get rid of the beef tallow in your in your French fries?
+And why else would you get rid of the beef tallow in your French fries?

-A bunch of bunch of health Nazis come along, tell you they're never going to shop at McDonald's, and they're never going to eat there anymore because you're poisoning kids and you're poisoning the planet, you're destroying the planet, beef teller, come some beef, cattle farts, methane, whatever, destroying the planet.
+A bunch of health Nazis come along, tell you they're never going to shop at McDonald's, and they're never going to eat there anymore because you're poisoning kids and you're poisoning the planet, destroying the planet, beef teller, comes from beef, cattle farts, methane, whatever, destroying the planet.

-So when you can demonstrate to them that it's a fraudulent campaign, which can now be demonstrated.
+But when you can demonstrate to them that it's a fraudulent campaign, which can now be demonstrated, why the appeasement goes on is beyond me.

-But it it does work, and you no matter I mean, it's plain as day that these militants are trying to harm the business, not help it.
+And no matter, I mean, it's plain as day that these militants are trying to harm the business, not help it.

-You know, the beef tallow thing with McDonald's, and I don't mean to harp on McDonald's, but it's just a recent example because the CEO just ended up being let go because the stock prices plummeted, and I know why.
+And I don't mean to harp on McDonald's, but it's just a recent example because the CEO just ended up being let go because the stock prices plummeted.

-They tried to appease a bunch of people and aren't customers to begin with.
+They tried to appease a bunch of people that aren't customers to begin with.

 People that made them think that they'd start eating McDonald's if they took the beef tallow out of the fries.

-They were never gonna eat there because they're vegans.
+They were never going to eat there because they're vegans.

 And the way to answer to that is don't put vegan menu items on the menu.

-So this is this is how this this process all works, but the the point of it is that these so-called complaints coming from so-called customers are really no more than efforts on the part of several leftists who are anti-capitalists that are trying to destroy these businesses that they target.
+But the point of it is, is that these so-called complaints coming from so-called customers are really no more than efforts on the part of several leftists or anti-capitalists that are trying to destroy these businesses that they target.

 Be they big corporations or small businesses, it doesn't matter.